-New Orleans is synonymous with music!
+New Orleans is synonymous with jazz!

-But you really do have to know where to go, as the live music in the bars on Bourbon Street barely scratch the surface.
+Many bands play gigs for free in bars too and beer gardens and then there’s the nightlife… but at night you really do have to know where to go, as the live music in the bars on Bourbon Street barely scratch the surface.
 In fact, I avoid most of them!

 Here are three must-visit venues for live jazz in New Orleans: